MeteorsLiu/mempool/README.md

 @xiaci wrote this pool, and it's improved by @Dreamacro.

-It's used for the common memory usage case in Go to reduce STW time in every GC round.
+It's used for the common memory usage case in Go to reduce STW time every GC round.

 However, it will still cause allocation in Dreamacro version, to know why, [see the description about sync.Pool](https://pkg.go.dev/sync#Pool)